Tour Length

 “Such is Africa’s variety when it comes to safari accommodation that there is no easy answer to this question.
 One of the variables to consider is your budget: there is a world of difference between accommodation types and experiences for budget and luxury safaris, with so many nuances of variety in between.
 Generally, the more you pay, the more luxury and better service you can expect, although there are plenty of outstanding budget options all across Africa.
 At the budget end of the spectrum, you can expect to camp in small two-person tents where you’ll sleep on the ground, or stay in simple safari tents with beds or lodge rooms.
 In the mid-range and high-end categories, there are lodges, tented camps and hotels with different degrees of luxury to look forward to.”

-3What is the best time of the year for a 4-day African safari?
+3What is the best time of the year for an African trip?

 “How you answer this question depends on where you’re going and what you’d like to see.
 Across most of East and southern Africa, the best weather conditions and wildlife possibilities are during the Dry season, which generally runs from May or June to September or October.
 Whenever the Dry season occurs where you’re going, these are the months when road conditions are at their best, rains are unlikely, and the wildlife is easier to see because of shorter grasses and scarce water.
 These months are also when prices are higher and safari trails are more crowded.
 During the Wet season, which is usually from November to April or May, some safari trails can be washed away and are impassable after rains, but prices are generally lower, and you’ll share the trails with fewer other travelers.
 Remember also that it rarely rains the whole time.
 On some days it may not rain at all, or it could be little more than a short but intense afternoon storm; the longer rains are usually restricted to March and April.
 The Wet season is also the best time for birding.
 Every year, millions of migrating birds arrive on the continent between September and November and usually stay until April.”